romeorizzi/TALight/rtal/README.md

 # Rust Turing Arena Light

 This is a Rust implementation of the Turing Arena Light specification.
-It offers two main programs:
+It offers two main programs plus other utilities mainly meant for the problem maker:

 1. `rtal` (the rust implementation of the TA-light client)

 2. `rtald` (the rust implementation of the TA-light daemon)

+3. `rtalc` (the rust implementation of a checker of the consistency of the `meta.yaml` file listing the services of a problem)

-This document explains how to build up these two main `TAlight` commands for your architecture.
+This document explains how to build up all these `TAlight` commands for your architecture.
 Do not scare because:

 1. the process is simple and you will be followed step as step;